FoothillCSClub/GoKart/kart/motion_controller/README.md

 ## Motion Controller

-Python package that contains MotionController
-    class and related.
+Python package that contains Actuator class and related.

 ### Contents:
 * actuator: Module containing Actuator class and related functions.
     This module converts speed and turn radius settings into physical motion.